CPK Insurance

 Most Oregon electrical contractors begin by comparing general liability, workers' compensation if they have employees, commercial auto, inland marine for tools, and umbrella coverage for higher-limit protection.
 The right mix depends on whether you handle residential service calls, commercial projects, or subcontracting work.

 If your Oregon business has 1 or more employees, workers' compensation is required.
-Sole proprietors, partners, and corporate officers are listed as exemptions in the state data, so the requirement can vary by ownership structure.
+Sole proprietors, partners, and corporate officers may be exempt, so the requirement can vary by ownership structure.

 Yes, inland marine coverage is commonly used for tools, contractors equipment, equipment in transit, and mobile property.
 That matters for Oregon contractors who move gear between service calls, remodels, and commercial job sites.